RonanDaly/pimp/django_projects/mytemplates/userguide.md

 ## Calibration Samples:

-To successfully enter a metabolomics experiment, you must first provide a group of supporting data files.
-These consist of blanks, standards files and pooled/QC files.
-The blanks and pooled/QCs must be in MzXML format and the standards files must be in CSV format using the default Polyomics standards mixes.
+To start creating a metabolomics experiment, you can first provide a group of supporting data files.
+Note that files are not necessary for the analysis to run.
+These supporting files consist of blanks, standards files and pooled/QC files.
+The blanks and pooled/QCs must be in MzXML format and the standards files must be in CSV format using the default Polyomics standards mixes (click here for downloadable examples; <a href="http://polyomics.mvls.gla.ac.uk/static/userguide/stds1.csv" title="Standards 1">Standards 1</a>, <a href="http://polyomics.mvls.gla.ac.uk/static/userguide/stds2.csv" title="Standards 2">Standards 2</a>, <a href="http://polyomics.mvls.gla.ac.uk/static/userguide/stds3.csv" title="Standards 3">Standards 3</a>).
 MzXML files must be uploaded in pairs: both a positive ionization mode and negative ionization mode version of each file.
 The pair of files must have the same name.
 Once a pair is uploaded, this is denoted by + - symbols next to the filename.

 <!-- ![Calibration Samples][calibration_samples] -->
 <p class="centered">